 - Drink Water Keeping your throat hydrated and clear will reduce any unwanted sounds that may make you self-conscious.
 It's not necessarily a cure for your anxiety, but it will keep you from adding any extra stress that may contribute to further anxiousness.

 These are some of the most basic ways to ensure that your anxiety affects your speech patterns less.
-But until you cure your anxiety, you're still going to overthink and have several speech related issues.
+But until you cure your anxiety, you're still going to overthink and have to consciously control your voice and confidence.